 Linear circuit equations involve derivatives of and .
 For sinusoids:

 Differentiation does two things at once: shift the phase by and scale the amplitude by .
-In phasor form, both are captured by a single multiplication: differentiation is multiplication by .
-The factor of adds the phase shift; the factor of scales the magnitude.
-Don’t drop either — at high frequency the magnitude scaling dominates.
+In phasor form both fall out of a single multiplication, since differentiation is multiplication by .
+The adds the phase shift, the scales the magnitude.
+Don’t drop either; at high frequency the magnitude scaling dominates.

-Similarly, integration is division by , which simultaneously shifts the phase by and divides the magnitude by .
+Integration is division by , which shifts the phase by and divides the magnitude by .

 Phasor arithmetic